AsiaWi/Qwizard/README.md

 ## DESIGN
 * small to large screen wireframe ( quiz will look the same across all screen sizes.
 There will be slight difference in displaying incremented score count but still can be found under the answers)
+* Please note the footer has been added to each page right below the largest div, footer includes two icon links (github and linkedin)
      * Home page
              ![home_page](assets/docs/home_page_wireframe.png)
      * this will be amended to welcome message with JS once user clicks 'submit' button